meltano/meltano/docs/src/_reference/plugin-definition-syntax.md

 ## `settings`

 Each plugin variant in Meltano Hub has a `settings` property.
 Nested under this property are a variable amount of individual settings.
-In the Meltano UI these settings are parsed to generate a configuration form.
 To improve the UX of this form, each setting has a number of optional properties.

 Example: